maubanel/UE5-Lighting/skylight/README.md

 ![](../images/line3.png)

 This is the final outdoor lighting effect we will look at.
 It acts as the sky ambient light for an outdoor scene.
+We have both outdoor and indoor scenes so we will need the skylight.

 <br>